ronaldbosma/azure-integration-services-quickstart/README.md

    You'll be asked to select the Azure Integration Services you want to include in the deployment.
 Per service, use the arrow keys to select `True` to include it or `False` to skip it, and press `Enter` to continue.

+   The `includeApplicationInfraResources` parameter specifies whether the application infrastructure resources defined in Bicep should be deployed.
+These resources are used by the sample application and include the Sample API in API Management, topics & subscriptions in Azure Service Bus, as well as tables & containers in Azure Storage.

    ![Select resources to include during azd up](images/azd-up-select-resources-to-include.png)

    See [Troubleshooting](#troubleshooting) if you encounter any issues during deployment.